Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 Option B. HTML file upload

-Upload a named HTML file to the site root, e.g., https://taystudios.com/naverabc123def456.html.
+Here you upload a named HTML file to the site root, e.g., something reachable at https://taystudios.com/naverabc123def456.html.

 Option C. WebMaster Tools API (skip — not for regular operators)